tweag/nickel/rfcs/003-nix-nickel.md

 However, this only concerns a few top-level attributes.
 Other fields of the derivation, such as `version`, `license`, etc. are still hidden under the output function.
-Flakes are not a alternative to Nixpkgs, but a schema working on top of it.
+Flakes are not an alternative to Nixpkgs, but a schema working on top of it.
 Building derivations in a flake still relies on Nixpkgs mechanisms like `mkDerivation`, and the overriding mechanisms are the same as well.
 Flakes solves related but distinct issues (package composition and reproducibility).